Education

 - Applicant must source two supervisors:

-- Clinical Supervisor: from the oncology practice area to support content expertise.
+- Clinical Supervisor: from the fellow practice area to support content expertise.

 - Technical Supervisor: whose lab or research area includes AI and ML.
 Technical Supervisor can be external to SickKids if proven leader in the AI/ML field.